-As of December 31, 2017, our registered trademark portfolio contained ten registered trademarks in the United States, 20 registered trademarks in foreign jurisdictions (four of which are Madrid Protocol trademarks), four pending trademark applications in the United States, and 13 pending trademark applications in foreign jurisdictions.
+As of December 31, 2018, our registered trademark portfolio contained 15 registered trademarks in the U.S., 32 registered trademarks in foreign jurisdictions (seven of which are Madrid Protocol trademarks), and ten pending trademark applications in foreign jurisdictions.
 We may also rely, in some circumstances, on trade secrets to protect our technology.
 However, trade secrets are difficult to protect.
 We seek to protect our technology and product candidates, in part, by entering into confidentiality agreements with those who have access to our confidential information, including our employees, contractors, consultants, collaborators, and advisors.
 We also seek to preserve the integrity and confidentiality of our proprietary technology and processes by maintaining physical security of our premises and physical and electronic security of our information technology systems.
 Although we have confidence in these individuals, organizations, and systems, agreements or security measures may be breached and we may not have adequate remedies for any breach.
 In addition, our trade secrets may otherwise become known or may be independently discovered by competitors.
 To the extent that our employees, contractors, consultants, collaborators, and advisors use intellectual property owned by others in their work for us, disputes may arise as to the rights in related or resulting know-how and inventions.
-For risks related to our proprietary technology, inventions, improvements and products, please see the section on "Risk Factors-Risks Related to Intellectual Property" and "Legal Proceedings."
+For risks related to our proprietary technology, inventions, improvements and products, please see Part I, Item 1A, "Risk Factors - Risks Related to Intellectual Property" and "Legal Proceedings" of this Annual Report.